Skip to main content

 Bhagavanth Kesari: Could have packed a punch <Credits: CineJosh>

 1. One-sided action sequences: It has become repetitive and extremely tiresome to watch scores of henchmen being taken down by one hero in every mass-masala action movie.
 The henchmen either conveniently line up or stand motionlessly while the hero bludgeons their companions to death.
 What's even more bizarre is that not one of them tries to pull a gun to halt the hero in his tracks.
-It's high time directors understand that such scenes end up hurting the movie's credibility instead of entertaining the audience or accentuating the lead character's emotion.
+It's high time directors understand that such scenes don't accentuate the the lead character's emotion and end up hurting the movie's credibility instead of entertaining the audience.

 2. Too loud: Take for example, Sreeleela's potential father-in-law or the instructor who refuses to train her or the influential parent who threatens her or the squabbling party workers, the tone of all of these characters is unnecessarily loud.
 Significant emotions, dialogues and messages can be delivered in a restrained manner.
 The camera is capable of magnifying even the slightest of emotions so even if the performance is subtle it will not go unnoticed.
 If you don't have a character shouting their dialogues at you then you have the BGM which blares out every now and then.
 That is one thing which is common between this movie and Jailer.
 Both movies have stupendous BGMs and both BGMs play out way too often at alarmingly high decibel levels wearing their impact on the listeners' ears.